A Number Two

 - Moff Nyna Calixte, the Only Sane Man of the Moff Council, was also this to Morlish Veed.
 Until she betrayed him to spy for Roan Fel.
 Veed found out and apparently killed her.

-- Another Tom, Tom Reagan in Miller's Crossing, who doubles up as The Dragon and is a deliberate nod to Hagen.
+- Another Tom, Tom Reagan, is the right hand of Leo, chief of the Irish mob in Millers Crossing.
+He doubles up as The Dragon and is a deliberate nod to Hagen.

 - "Number Two" in the Austin Powers movies (with his "Virtucon makes millions legitimately" speech in the first movie)